Dump and Bake Meatball Casserole

 • Gently mix the meatballs, sauce and broccoli.
 Try to keep the pasta as close to the bottom of the dish as possible.
 Cover tightly with aluminum foil.

 • Bake in the oven for about 50 minutes, gently stirring halfway through to promote even pasta cooking.
+Remember to keep the pasta as close to the bottom of the dish as possible so that the moisture can cook the noodles evenly.

 • Broil in oven for 1-2 minutes until cheese is melted and bubbling.
 Serve with additional cheese, if desired.
 Enjoy!